Aaron Connolly (Irish footballer): Loan to Middlesbrough

 On 2 January 2022, Connolly joined Championship club Middlesbrough on loan until the end of the season.
 He made his Boro and Championship debut on 15 January, playing 67 minutes before being replaced by fellow loanee Folarin Balogun in the eventual 2–1 home victory over Reading.
 Connolly featured as a substitute in the eventual penalty shootout victory over Manchester United in the FA Cup fourth round at Old Trafford on 4 February.
 Eight days later he scored his first goal for Boro, in the 4–1 home victory over Derby County, putting Middlesbrough into a play-off spot.
 It took Connolly eight further games to score his second goal for the side, opening the scoreline in the 2–0 away win over Birmingham City on 15 March.

 Loan to Venezia

 On 14 July 2022, Connolly joined Italian Serie B club Venezia on a loan deal for the 2022–23 season.

 Loan to Hull City

 On 6 January 2023, Connolly returned early from Venezia and joined Hull City on a loan deal until the end of the season.
 He made his debut a day later, coming on as 61st minute substitute replacing Harvey Vale, in the 2–0 FA Cup third round home loss to Premier League opposition Fulham.
 On 28 January, Connolly's 23rd birthday, he scored his first Hull goals, netting two in the 3–0 home win over Queens Park Rangers.

+Hull City

+On 2 August 2023, Connolly signed a one-year deal with Hull City for an undisclosed fee.

+On 12 August 2023, Connolly came off the bench against Sheffield Wednesday to score his first goal as a permanent player for Hull City.
+On 19 May 2024, the club announced he would be released in the summer when his contract expired.

+Sunderland

+On 24 September 2024, Connolly joined Championship side Sunderland on a one-year deal.
+On 23 November 2024, Connolly scored his first goal for Sunderland in a 1-1 draw at Millwall.
+The game was temporarily suspended towards the end of the first half because of a medical emergency in the crowd.

+Millwall

+On 16 January 2025, Connolly signed for fellow Championship club Millwall on a permanent basis.
+He scored his first goal for the club on 1 February 2025 in a 2–1 win at home to Queens Park Rangers, opening the scoring after just 30 seconds.

+On 19 May 2025, the club announced the player would be leaving in June when his contract expired.

+Leyton Orient

+On 7 July 2025, Connolly signed for EFL League One side Leyton Orient on a 2 year contract.